lutherling12/UB-ANC/README.md

 ===================================

-Steps needed to work with USRP E310:

-if you like to use serial port to connect to E310:
+Steps needed for using serial port to connect to E310:

 1) sudo adduser $USER dialout (screen /dev/ttyUSB0 115200)

 2) logout